ElsevierDev/elsapy/CONFIG.md

     ```
 - Paste your APIkey (obtained from http://dev.elsevier.com) in the right place
 - No need to insert an insttoken, unless you have one

+The '.gitignore' file lists 'config.json' as a file to be ignored when committing elsapy to a GIT repository, which is to prevent your APIkey from being shared with the world.
+Make similar provisions when you change your configuration setup.